 Along with this 10 days in Vanuatu sample itinerary, I highly recommend carrying a Lonely Planet Guide to Vanuatu.
 Together with this sample itinerary, the LP helps in the pre-planning stage and is a super handy companion once you hit the ground (not to mention it makes for a great souvenir when you return back home from your trip to paradise).
-The guide book also has a lot of information about country’s interesting history and culture which both help you better communicate with the locals.
+The guidebook also has a lot of information about the country’s interesting history and culture which both help you better communicate with the locals.

 When Is The Best Time To Visit Vanuatu?

 The best time to visit Vanuatu is from April to October.
 This period is known as the ‘dry season’ and you can expect plenty of sunshine, relatively cooler temperatures, and less humidity.
 November to March is not only the ‘west season’ but also cyclone season.
 Vanuatu lies in the ‘cyclone hot spot’ and you don’t want to be around on a rare landfall.
 Another period to watch out for is the Australian school holiday season when some of the more upmarket accommodations and certainly the flights will book out quicker than usual.
 I visited Vanuatu during September, during school holidays, but had no issues despite earlier concerns.